Writing

 Everyone is asking which AI agent is best.
 The real question is which platform agents will work from.
 The answer is whoever owns the queue.

-Made redundant with a newborn.
-Built a production SaaS in 10 weeks anyway.
+Parental leave, a newborn and a focused AI build phase.
 Vibe coding works, but not the way anyone's selling it.

 A 97% attack detection rate sounds fine until an agentic system has tool access, private data, and a path to action.
 Then it is a breach rate.